 A dog walk is a daily occurrence, sometimes twice daily – our dogs are brim full of energy, with a difficult to find off-switch.
 We have regular dog walking venues and since we get to know theses venues quite well I tend to take them for granted.
 I shouldn’t.
-They are on or about the the Isle of Skye and the scenery there deserves much more respect than I give while trudging ignorantly through it listening to an audiobook and occasionally shouting at dogs to come back.
+They are on or about the Isle of Skye and the scenery like that deserves much more respect than I give while trudging ignorantly through it listening to an audiobook and occasionally shouting at dogs to come back.

 The distractions began as double takes during a walk.
 There would be moments that would arouse a “ooh, would you look at that…” response, but since I had a really rubbish camera in my phone I would shrug and carry on.

 It occurred to me I was not thinking this through.
 I am a photographer and everybody knows that the difference between a normal person and a photographer is that a photographer has a nicer camera.
 That is an in-joke for photographers.
 When you admit to being one people often say,

 “Oh, I bet you have a really good camera.”